jericks/geoc/source/commands/geometry-orthodromicdistance.rst

    * -e --ellipsoid: The ellipsoid

-   * -p --point1: The first point
+   * -p --start-point: The start point

-   * -t --point2: The second point
+   * -t --end-point: The end point

    * --help : Print the help message